nori-dot-eco/contracts/docs/Market.md

 and token balances that comprise the specific certificate for the amount purchased.

-The market maintains a "priority restricted threshold", which is a configurable threshold of supply that is always reserved to sell only to buyers who have the `ALLOWLIST_ROLE`.
+The market maintains a "priority restricted threshold", which is a configurable threshold of supply that is always reserved to sell only to buyers who have the `PRIORITY_ALLOWLIST_ROLE`.
 Purchases that would drop supply below this threshold will revert without the correct role.

 ###### Additional behaviors and features